ArduPilot/apm_planner/README.md

 Install QT
 -----------
-1) Download Qt 4.8.x (Does not current work with Qt5.x)
+1) Download Qt 4.8.x (Does not currently work with Qt5.x)
+   - you can verify the version by typing 'qmake -v' and it should report Qt 4.8.x as the version.

 2) Double click the package installer